African Language Resources at UC Berkeley

 Over the years, we have offered other languages, including Afrikaans, Amharic, Bamana, Lingala, Malagasy, Shona, Xhosa, Yoruba, and Zulu.
 Currently we are unable to offer other languages, but are always, we encourage Berkeley faculty, staff and students to indicate your ability to speak or interest in learning African languages by completing this online survey (one has to be logged into a browser with a UC Berkeley CalNet ID to access the survey.)

 The Center is offering a Summer African Language Study Grant for UC Berkeley graduate students. (deadline 13 February 2017; one has to be logged into a browser with a UC Berkeley CalNet ID to access the application form.)

 African Studies Centers nationwide collaborate to offer a range of summer language study opportunities.
 A list for summer 2017 is available here: http://bit.ly/AfLang2017.
 Options in past summers are listed in the links that follow:

 - Summer 2015: http://bit.ly/AfLangSum2015

 - Summer 2014: http://bit.ly/AfLangSum2014

 - Summer 2012: http://bit.ly/AfLangSum12

 The Association of African Studies Programs, the African Language Teaching Association and three universities share the task of administering competitive US Department of Education Title VI Fulbright Group Project Abroad Advanced Overseas Intensive Language Projects.
-In 2017, the University of Pennsylvania is administering a Zulu language GPA program.
+In 2017, the University of Pennsylvania is administering a Zulu language GPA program. while the University of Georgia is offering the Intensive Advanced Kiswahili program (flyer).
 Other GPA programs may be announced soon.
-In 2016, the GPA programs were in Tanzania for Advanced Swahili and in Nigeria for Advanced Yoruba.
+In 2016, there was also a GPA in Nigeria for Advanced Yoruba.